Internet in China: Online payment

-The most commonly used third-party payment is Alipay, Tenpay, Huanxun, Epro, fast money, online banking, and as an independent online merchant or a website with payment services, the most common choice is nothing more than Alipay, Huanxun payment, Epro payment, fast money these four.
+In 2013, Alipay overtook PayPal to become the world's largest mobile payment provider.
 As of January 2015, Alipay, owned by Alibaba Group has 600 million counts of users and has the largest user group among all online-payment providers.
+It continues to be China's largest online payment service as of at least 2023.
+WeChat Pay remains a strong competitor to Alipay, with 37% of the Chinese mobile payment market as of 2016.

+By June 2020, there were 805 million users of mobile payment in China.

+By June 2024, about 954 million individuals were actively using mobile payment in China.

 Online gaming

-As of 2009, China is the largest market for online games.
-The country has 368 million internet users playing online games and the industry was worth US$13.5 billion in 2013.
-73% of gamers are male, 27% are female.
+As of 2022, China is the second largest market for online games after the United States.
+In 2023, the country has 668 million internet users playing online games and the industry was worth US$42 billion.
+53.8% of gamers are male, 46.2% are female.

 In 2007, the Ministry of Culture (MoC) and General Administration of Press and Publication (GAPP) along with several other agencies implemented the Online Game Anti-Addiction System which aimed to stop video game addiction in youth.
 This system restricted minors from playing more than 3 hours a day and required Identification (ID) checking in order to verify you are of age.

 Later in 2019, the Chinese government announced in November that gamers under the age of 18 would be banned from playing video games between the hours of 10 p.m. and 8 a.m.
 In addition, gamers under 18 would be restricted to 90 minutes of playing during the weekdays and 3 hours of playing during weekends and holidays as per new guidelines.

 As of 2021, the National Press and Publication Administration (NPPA) further restricted rules limiting playtime for under-18s to one hour per day from 8p.m. to 9 p.m. and only on Fridays, Saturdays, and Sundays.

-Adult content

-Although restrictions on political information remain strong, several sexually oriented blogs began appearing in early 2004.
-Women using the web aliases Muzi Mei (木子美) and Zhuying Qingtong (竹影青瞳) wrote online diaries of their sex lives and became minor celebrities.
-This was widely reported and criticized in mainland Chinese news media, and several of these bloggers' sites have since been blocked, and remain so to this day.
-This coincided with an artistic nude photography fad (including a self-published book by dancer Tang Jiali) and the appearance of pictures of minimally clad women or even topless photos in a few Chinese newspapers, magazines and on several websites.
-Many dating and "adult chat" sites, both Chinese and foreign, have been blocked.
-Some, however, continue to be accessible, although this appears to be due more to the Chinese government's ignorance of their existence than any particular policy of leniency.